-- Maintenance, Construction and Grounds completed 15,863 maintenance work orders completed from 10/01/22 to 09/23/23. - o 12,467 Preventative maintenance work orders. - o 3,396 Non-preventative maintenance work orders. - o 0.82 Average hours to complete. - o \$20.27 Average cost to complete. - Successfully passed the annual State Jail Inspection. - Completed numerous construction projects.
+- Maintenance, Construction and Grounds completed 15,882 maintenance work orders completed from 10/01/23 to 09/23/24. - o 12,726 Preventative maintenance work orders. - o 3,156 Non-preventative maintenance work orders. - o 0.94 Average hours to complete. - o \$25.40 Average cost to complete. - Successfully passed the annual State Jail Inspection. - Provided training to various department employees by sending them to seminars and providing opportunities for certification. - Expanded our housekeeping program to include the S.O.
+Admin, EOC, new Road and Bridge buildings, and provide bi-weekly cleaning at all the Pct.
+Facilities. - Completed numerous construction projects.

-- Continue equipment upgrades as required to provide comfortable environments and efficient systems. - Complete swift and timely repairs to existing equipment, to extend life and reduce down time. - Ensure consistent compliance with state jail standards and successfully pass the annual inspections at all county jail facilities. - Ensure that all elevators, boilers, fire alarms, and fire suppression systems and emergency power systems meet inspection requirements and inspections are up to date. - Strive to provide professional and effective maintenance, housekeeping and grounds keeping services to the citizens and departments of Smith County. - Complete all tasks and projects identified in the Capital Improvement Plan. - Professionally and effectively carryout and complete any projects requested by the Commissioner's Court.
+- Continue equipment upgrades as required to provide comfortable environments and efficient systems. - Complete swift and timely repairs to existing equipment, to extend life and reduce down time. - Ensure consistent compliance with state jail standards and successfully pass the annual inspections at all county jail facilities. - Ensure that all elevators, boilers, fire alarms, and fire suppression systems and emergency power systems meet inspection requirements and inspections are up to date. - Strive to provide professional and effective maintenance, housekeeping and grounds keeping services to the citizens and departments of Smith County. - Complete all tasks and projects identified in the Capital Improvement Plan. - Professionally and effectively carry out and complete any projects requested by the Commissioner's Court. - Continue to provide training opportunities to the department staff. - Continue to oversee all current projects through to their completion. - Strive to complete all newly scheduled construction projects, equipment replacements and repair projects on time and under budget.